 As we are speaking about Taekwondo we learn throughout Korean’s vast history that Taekwondo has roots in KungFu (Chinese Fighting Arts) and Karate (Japanese Fighting Arts).
 This came with over 3000 years of evolution or melding of these arts.
 The last and latest from Japans’ occupation, 1910-1945.
 The only way in which to practice martial arts in Korean at this time was either in private and never spoke of or by learning Japanese style Karate in Japan and being certified through their fight system to teach in Korea.
 Why… the Japanese were ruthless and would kill anyone with knowledge of fight arts or displaying it.

 Today the Korean people have made Taekwondo and shared throughout the world their art form.
 Taekwondo is a fighting art which is widely known for kicking abilities namely it’s, jumping kicks, spinning kick, jump spinning kicks.
 Even though like any other Asian fighting art it teaches hand blocks and strikes along with kicks.
-Taekwondo through South Korea has been an official Olympic sport since being a demonstration event at the 1988 games in Seoul and in 2000 a full sport.
+Taekwondo from South Korea has been an official Olympic sport since being a demonstration event at the 1988 games in Seoul and in 2000 became a full sport in the Olympic games.

 Taekwondo is usually taught in schools or clubs to students through

 Self-Defense/Hosinsul joint locks and manipulation

 COURTESY – Respectful, considerate to all mankind equally and excellence of manners or social conduct; polite behavior.

 INTEGRITY – all virtues encased into one word above all honesty.